The Noel Diary: Plot

-Jake initially refuses to go, but Rachel offers to help Jake find the right words.
+Jake initially refuses to go, but Rachel offers to help him find the right words.
 Taking his Land Rover on their journey, she would rather navigate analog.
-Rachel shares more, mentioning she hasn't told Alan about the possible UN job or about looking for her mother with Jake.
-She finds a diary in his bag, written by a 17-year-old Noel Ellis, who she is convinced must be her mom.
+Rachel shares more, mentioning she has not told Alan about the possible UN job or about looking for her mother with Jake.
+She finds a diary in Jake's bag, written by a 17-year-old Noel Ellis, who she is sure must be her mom.

 On the road, due to an impending storm, they have to stay over in an inn.
-Rachel, as she's curious, buys Jake's first book.
+Rachel, as she is curious, buys Jake's first book.
 She stays up all night reading it.
 The next day they almost kiss, but she reminds him of her engagement.

-Arriving at Scott's, Rachel encourages Jake to stay until he's beyond the anger.
-Not only do father and son connect, but Scott is able to tell her about her mom, even show her wedding invitation and where she probably lives now.
+Arriving at Scott's, Rachel encourages Jake to stay until he is beyond the anger.
+Not only do father and son connect, but Scott is able to tell her about her mom, even show her her wedding invitation and where she probably lives now.
 Rachel and Jake finally sleep together.
-However, she gets spooked and leaves him a goodbye note in which she says she can leave him and Noel behind, satisfied to know she'd been loved.
+However, she gets spooked and leaves him a goodbye note in which she says she can now leave him and Noel behind, satisfied to know she has been loved.

 Jake hunts Rachel down at her parents, declaring his love, but she says it is not reciprocated.
-He finds Noel Hayden, who lets him know she's open to meeting Rachel.
+He finds Noel Hayden, who lets him know she is open to meeting Rachel.
 Jake returns to his mom's, locating the letters he had never read from his dad.
 As he is leaving he finds Rachel outside, smiling.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 4 critics, indicating "generally favorable" reviews.